alexovidiupopa/cryptography/pollard/pollard.md

 @
 ~~~~~

-Basic implementation of primality testing- this is needed because one must test that a number is prime, because if Pollard's runs on a prime numbers, it enters an infinite loop due to the gcd computation.
+Basic implementation of primality testing- see the explanation below as to why it's needed.

 ~~~~~{.python}
 <<Primality>>=